-In anticipation of the arrival of the first year class of 2018 at UCT, the Law Students' Council is organising an exciting student-centred Orientation programme that we know will really help our first-year students to settle quickly into all aspects of university life.
+In anticipation of the arrival of the first year class of 2019 at UCT, the Law Students' Council (LSC) is organising an exciting student-centred Orientation programme that we know will really help our first-year students to settle quickly into all aspects of university life.

-Orientation, taking place from 12th - 14th February 2018, is compulsory for all students coming into the Faculty - it's the lifeline that will introduce the first-year class of 2018 to the campus, the life of the University and the Law Faculty.
+Orientation for undergraduate LLB students takes place over four days from 29th January - 1st February 2019, is compulsory for all students coming into the Faculty.
+DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class of 2019 to the campus, the life of the University and the Law Faculty.

 an introduction to key staff in the Faculty of Law, including the Dean and first-year teaching staff

 guidance with your course choices and the registration process

 insight into the LLB programme stream for which you are registered (4-year, 5-year, Combined Stream or Graduate LLB)